trappergor/cpp-docs.ru-ru/docs/standard-library/hash-map-class.md

       cout << " " << pIter -> second;
    cout << "." << endl;

-   // opperator[] will also insert by moving a key hash_map <string, int> hm2;
+   // operator[] will also insert by moving a key hash_map <string, int> hm2;
    string str("a");
    hm2[move(str)] = 1;